maaretp/talks/course_apply_ai_of_today_on_your_testing.md

 ## Overview

 We have our day-to-day work in testing.
 We have new technologies available, and a lot of information on those.
-We aspire of AI with computers acting humanly enough to pair with us in both attended and unattended fashion on our testing work, providing value.
+We aspire of artificial intellicence (AI) with computers acting humanly enough to pair with us in both attended and unattended fashion on our testing work, providing value.
 As creatures of habit, we need to build new habits in applying the technology pair in our daily work.

-We have ML, LLM, and RAG.
+We have machine learning (ML), large language model (LLM), and retrieval augmented generation (RAG).
 We have GitHub Copilot, ChatCGP and Hugging Face.
 On this course, we take those, learn to work with those from examples and wrap up by building our very own course AI assistant.
 Instead of the averaged out idea that we all think of testing the average way, let's use RAG - Retrieval Augmented Generation - to create a pipeline to more input of instructions.

 While setting up to build our own, we understand what is available out of box, what sociotechnical guardrails we need and how to change our habits of building attended and unattended use of AI practice of testing.